Landau theory: Including long-range correlations

 In our current Ising model, mean-field Landau theory gives $\beta = 1/2 = \nu$ and so, it (the Ising mean-field Landau theory) is valid only for spatial dimensionality greater than or equal to 4 (at the marginal values of $D=4$, there are small corrections to the exponents).
 This modified version of mean-field Landau theory is sometimes also referred to as the Landau–Ginzburg theory of Ising phase transitions.
-As a clarification, there is also a Landau-Ginzburg theory specific to superconductivity phase transition, which also includes fluctuations.
+As a clarification, there is also a Ginzburg–Landau theory specific to superconductivity phase transition, which also includes fluctuations.